yihui/yihui.org/content/en/2018-02-03-more-convincing.md

 slug: more-convincing
 ---

 There was a "fireside chat" at [rstudio::conf](https://www.rstudio.com/conference/) 2018 about R in industry, where Eduardo Ariño de la Rubia said something that resonated well with me.
-The panel was discussing about how to data scientists, and Eduardo shared some of his criteria of choosing candidates.
+The panel was discussing about how to hire data scientists, and Eduardo shared some of his criteria of choosing candidates.
 I'm not sure if I paraphrased them correctly below.

 - You need to have a Github presence (I'm sure it does not have to be Github, e.g., Gitlab should also be fine).
 It is hard to imagine that a data scientist does not use version control.